Heart disease is the leading cause of death in the United States. Although there are different types of heart disease,

 are one type of drug that not only lower cholesterol, but also lower heart disease risk in some people.
 Statins should be used along with healthy lifestyle habits.
 If you are prescribed a statin and your cholesterol numbers improve, this does not mean that you should be sedentary and eat whatever you want.
 You will still need to focus on other modifiable risk factors.

 Keep Blood Pressure Under Control

 If you have high blood pressure, work to get it under control.
 Eating a healthy diet, exercising, and not drinking alcohol are just some ways to help control your blood pressure.
 Some people will also need to take medication.

 If you have diabetes, it is important to keep it under control.
 Eating well, exercising, and taking medication can help with this.
-If you do not have diabetes, keeping your weight at a reasonable amount will help lower your chance of developing diabetes.
+If you do not have diabetes, maintaining a healthy weight will help lower your chance of developing diabetes.